 Feed Birds All Year Or Only in Winter?

 I put out seed all year long.
 That is my personal choice.
 (Note: I live in a part of the country that experiences all four seasons.)

 Feeder Seeds Supplement Bird Diets

 It is important to understand that the seed we offer at feeders is a supplement to wild birds’ diet.
-They also eat things like insects and wild seeds.
+They also eat things like insects, wild seeds and berries.
 These foods are still around in the winter but can be more work for birds to find, especially when the ground is covered in ice and snow.

 Feeding Birds When Food is More Scarce

 My suggestion is to fill feeders at least in the winter when birds have increased energy needs and food is more scarce.
 I would also offer it in the spring when most birds are starting new families and/or migrating and can use an extra food source.
 (And watching bird moms and dads bring their little ones to your feeders once they fledge is a wonderful experience that shouldn’t be missed.)

 Continue to feed through the summer if you enjoy watching birds at your feeders.
 Because food is often more abundant in the warmer parts of the year, summer months are typically quieter at the feeders and you won’t need to refill them as often.
 Offering food in autumn months can bring you interesting migrating visitors as well as the regulars.